bpops/timeslide/README.md

 __a super-simple gui to slide old photographs into TODAY__

-TimeSlide is a prototype concept to balance the ease of applying machine-learning "de-oldifying" (colorizing and, eventually, up-sampling) of old photographs without having to possess coding expertise or uploading your photographs to an online service.
-It is inspired by my desire to provide an easy-to-use offline option for my mother with her older family and ancestral photos.
-The name is derived from the title of an episode of the amazing British sitcom, "[Red Dwarf](https://www.reddwarf.co.uk/news/index.cfm)," wherein [timeslides](https://en.wikipedia.org/wiki/Timeslides) provided much more interactive features of old photographs.
+TimeSlide is a prototype concept to balance the ease of applying machine-learning colorizing--and eventually, up-sampling--of old photographs without having to possess coding expertise or uploading your photographs to an online service.
+It is inspired by my desire to provide an easy-to-use *offline* option for my mother with her older family and ancestral photos.
+The app name is derived from the title of an episode of the amazing British sitcom, "[Red Dwarf](https://www.reddwarf.co.uk/news/index.cfm)," wherein [timeslides](https://en.wikipedia.org/wiki/Timeslides) provided much more interactive features of old photographs.

-TimeSlide is just pretty packaging (or an attempt of it).
-The hard work is by the [deoldify](https://github.com/jantic/DeOldify) project, torch developers, tkinter developers, and all the other enabling technologies.
+TimeSlide is just pretty packaging (or an attempt of it, I'm a newb).
+The hard work is by the [deoldify](https://github.com/jantic/DeOldify) project, torch developers, tkinter developers, and all the other enabling technologies provided by selfless contributors to both the open source and free software communities.

-__Importantly, TimeSlide targets macOS.__
+__Importantly, TimeSlide targets macOS.__ Currently, since it is based solely on python modules, you could certainly bundle a Windows application.
+But no support on that procedure is provided herein (though you're welcome to figure it out yourself and submit a PR).

 ## Setup for Development

 In macOS, install [homebrew](https://brew.sh).
-Then, use it to install Python 3.7 (*not* 3.8) with `brew install python3`.
-Ensure it is linked in your path (`brew link python3`).
-You can always double-check that this is the correct version: `python --version` should show 3.7.
+Then, use it to install Python 3.7 (*not* 3.8, since Pyinstaller is not compatible) with `brew install python3`.
+Link it in your path (`brew link python3`; might not be necessary).

+Ensure that your `python` command is correctly linked to the homebrew version:
+``realpath `which python` ``.

+Also verify here that it is python 3.7, or else just run `python --version` to confirm.

 Next, run the bootstrap file which will clone deoldify, download the colorizing models, and install all python requirements in a virtual environment.
 ```
 source bootstrap.sh
 ```

-## Execute TimeSlide
+## Execute TimeSlide for Development

 After activating the python virtual environment (`source venv/bin/activate`), simply run the python script:
 ```